AlexanderValenzuela/Credit_Risk_Resampling/README.md

 * Machine Learning Model 2:
-  * `LogisticRegression` Classifier and the Resampled Data
+  * `Logistic Regression` Classifier and the Resampled Data
       * Balance Accuracy Score: `(TPs + TNs) ÷ (TPs + TNs + FPs + FNs)` `(18,649 + 615) ÷ (18,663 + 615 + 4 + 116)` `19,264 ÷ 19,398` = `.99` - The accuracy measures how often the model was correct.
 It does so by calculating the ratio of the number of correct predictions to the total number of outcomes.
       * Precision Score: `TPs ÷ (TPs + FPs)` `18,649 / (18,649 + 4)` `18,649 / 18,653` = `.999` - This means that out of all the times that the model predicted a testing data observation to be the value 0, 99% of those predictions were correct.
       * Recall Score: `TPs / (TPs + FNs)` `18,649 / (18,649 + 116)` `18,649 / 18,765` = `.99` -  By referencing the recall category for the 1 class, we can calculate that the model correctly predicted `563.29` instances `(619 × 0.91)`.